accessibilitywars/zaw2/content/builds/condi-soulbeast.md

 **Crowd Control rotation**
 1. You have decent CC by just using {{ skill(id="12508") }} (Shortbow 4)
-2. You have many other CC skills littered in your weapon and utility kit.
+2. You have many other CC skills littered in your weapon and utility kit including the ones used to upkeep Vicious Quarry (see below).
-2. You can precast {{ skill(id="12537") }} for additional CC just before the CC phase of an encounter.
+3. You can precast {{ skill(id="12537") }} for additional CC just before the CC phase of an encounter.
+4. Bringing Warthog can add significant amount of CC for a small damage loss.

 **Sustainability**
 1. You may opt to take {{ skill(id="12489") }} for better condi cleanse